rust-lang/rfcs/text/0000-target-extension.md

 versions whereas the versions are incompatibles.

-From Rust developer perspective, it adds a new attributes for conditional compilation, and extent the syntax with new predicates in convenient way.
+From Rust developer perspective, it adds a new attributes for conditional compilation.

-Regarding documentation, additions have to be done on _Rust Reference_ in order to mention new attributes in conditional compilation attribute section, with related new predicates.
+Regarding documentation, additions have to be done on _Rust Reference_ in order to mention new attributes in conditional compilation attribute section.

 Visible changes should also occur on main rust-lang.org site on pages about rustc distribution: rustup will be able to distribute binaries for more